The Bahamas: Geology

-It was generally believed that the Bahamas were formed in approximately 200 million years ago, when Pangaea started to break apart.
+It is generally believed that the Bahamas were formed approximately 200 million years ago, when Pangaea started to break apart.
 In current times, it endures as an archipelago containing over 700 islands and cays, fringed around different coral reefs.
 The limestone that comprises the Banks has been accumulating since at least the Cretaceous period, and perhaps as early as the Jurassic; today the total thickness under the Great Bahama Bank is over 4.5 kilometres (2.8 miles).
 As the limestone was deposited in shallow water, the only way to explain this massive column is to estimate that the entire platform has subsided under its own weight at a rate of roughly 3.6 centimetres (2 inches) per 1,000 years.

 The Bahamas is part of the Lucayan Archipelago, which continues into the Turks and Caicos Islands, the Mouchoir Bank, the Silver Bank, and the Navidad Bank.
-The Bahamas Platform, which includes The Bahamas, Southern Florida, Northern Cuba, the Turks and Caicos, and the Blake Plateau, formed about 150 Ma, not long after the formation of the North Atlantic.
-The 6.4 km thick limestones, which predominate in The Bahamas, date back to the Cretaceous.
+The Bahamas Platform, which includes the Bahamas, Southern Florida, Northern Cuba, the Turks and Caicos, and the Blake Plateau, formed about 150 Ma, not long after the formation of the North Atlantic.
+The 6.4 km thick limestones, which predominate in the Bahamas, date back to the Cretaceous.
 These limestones would have been deposited in shallow seas, assumed to be a stretched and thinned portion of the North American continental crust.
 Sediments were forming at about the same rate as the crust below was sinking due to the added weight.
 Thus, the entire area consisted of a large marine plain with some islands.
 Then, at about 80 Ma, the area became flooded by the Gulf Stream.
-This resulted in the drowning of the Blake Plateau, the separation of The Bahamas from Cuba and Florida, the separation of the southeastern Bahamas into separate banks, the creation of the Cay Sal Bank, plus the Little and Great Bahama Banks.
+This resulted in the drowning of the Blake Plateau, the separation of the Bahamas from Cuba and Florida, the separation of the southeastern Bahamas into separate banks, the creation of the Cay Sal Bank, plus the Little and Great Bahama Banks.
 Sedimentation from the "carbonate factory" of each bank, or atoll, continues today at the rate of about 20 mm per kyr.
 Coral reefs form the "retaining walls" of these atolls, within which oolites and pellets form.